tomhazledine/picobel/README.md

 ![Native audio player](images/native_players.jpg)

-**SFAP** allows you to create custom styles for your audio players: providing cross-browser consistency and a seamless integration with your existing brand styles.
+**Picobel** allows you to create custom styles for your audio players: providing cross-browser consistency and a seamless integration with your existing brand styles.

 ## Demo

-See **SFAP.js** in action at [tomhazledine.com/audio/](http://tomhazledine.com/audio/).
+See **Picobel.js** in action at [tomhazledine.com/audio/](http://tomhazledine.com/audio/).

 ## Usage

-To use **SFAP.js** you'll need to include the `styleFreeAudio.min.js` file in your project.
+To use **Picobel.js** you'll need to include the `styleFreeAudio.min.js` file in your project.
 This needs to be called before your custom scripts, and ideally in the `<foot>` of your page.

     <script src="/path/to/styleFreeAudio.min.js"></script>
     <script src="/path/to/yourCustom.js"></script>